Scholars at Risk Application

 - Completed and signed application form;

 - Statement of Intent describing why applicant should be considered for the Scholar-at-Risk Fellowship.
 This statement should include background information on why the candidate came to Canada, or why they are seeking to study in Canada; their current circumstances, and why they are pursuing their chosen graduate program (2 pages max – single spaced, 12 pt font);

 - Transcripts from all post-secondary institutions (scans of official, unofficial, student-issued or web transcripts are permitted);

 - Curriculum vitae outlining academic achievements, scholarships and awards received, plus publications, work experience, and extracurricular involvement both inside and outside a university.
 Extracurricular experience should be clearly separated into two categories: inside and outside of the university context;

 5. Copy of University of Toronto Offer of Admission letter if not currently registered in a program; and

 6. If applicable, proof of Protected Person status (e.g. copy of the letter of determination from the Immigration and Refugee Board or Citizenship and Immigration Canada or Protected Person Status Document).

-7. Leadership and community involvement Letter – maximum two pages (written by someone who knows the candidate in an academic or a non-academic capacity ) This letter is to be received and included in the application by the candidate.
+7. Leadership and community involvement Reference Letter – maximum two pages (written by someone who knows the candidate in an academic or a non-academic capacity.
+For further details regarding the letter’s content, please visit the SGS website.